ubc-library-rc/rc-docs/docs/gaaonboarding/peer_observation.md

 The estimated time commitment is 4 to 4.5 hours, in addition to time spent teaching.
 A rough breakdown:

 **As observer**
-- **Introductory meeting.** 0.5 hours
+- **Introduction.** 0.5 hours
 - **Workshop.** 1.5-2 hours
-- **Preparing feedback.** 0.5 hours
+- **Preparing and sharing feedback.** 1 hour
-- **Follow-up meeting (sharing feedback).** 0.5 hours

 **As instructor**
-- **Introductory meeting.** 0.5 hours
+- **Introduction.** 0.5 hours
-- **Follow-up meeting (receiving feedback).** 0.5 hours
+- **Follow-up and receiving feedback.** 0.5 hours

-GAAs are encouraged to meet in real time (face-to-face or on Zoom) for the introductory and follow-up meetings.
+Instructors can provide observers with prompts of what they are most interested in getting feedback on.
+GAAs can meet in-person, over Zoom, or via email for the the introduction and follow-ups.
 Team leads will help with initial pairing, but GAAs in observer and instructor roles are expected to schedule their own meetings.

 ## Resources